skrrp/example.skrrp.net/README.md

 It finishes up by loading a footer message from `foot.html`, then it tries to execute a couple of functions from the JavaScript.
 The first applies the CSS theme - if there is any currently set in the user cookie - then it sets up the buttons.
 The functionality with JavaScript disabled is that the site is always displayed in high-contrast light theme and the selector buttons are not displayed.
 Things could be worse.

-Note that in the navigation HTML pages, the reference to the template is from _the navigation file_ file, but the reference to any content is from _the template_ (root directory).
+Note that in the navigation HTML pages, the reference to the template is from _the navigation file_, but the reference to any content is from _the template_ (root directory).

 #### head.html